- 7am to 10pm (Monday to Saturday)

 School Streets are, in their simplest form, timed closures to motor traffic outside schools - usually during pick up and drop off times.

 The trial will use Number Plate Recognition (ANPR) cameras at Latchmere Road roundabout with Latchmere Lane, Latchmere Road junction with Park Road and Dinton Road junction with Bockhampton Road, which will detect vehicles travelling in to the restricted area.
 The restriction will only apply at certain times of the day to coincide with the school pickup and drop offs.

 What time are the restrictions enforceable?

 The timings are dependent on the school and location of the school street.
-Alexandra's School Street timings will be from 8.15-9.30 in the morning and 2.30-3.30 in the afternoon.
-The one way system will be all day as well as outside of the school days.
+Latchmere school and St Agatha's Primary School timings will be from 8:15am-9:30am in the morning and 2:30pm-4:00pm in the afternoon.
+Please note that these restrictions will only apply during the school term-time.

 Is there a penalty charge for entering the School Street?